7 Best Marquette Basketball Players of All Time, Ranked

 Howard played four seasons at Marquette, starting 121 of 128 games.
 He was a lights-out scorer for the Golden Eagles, averaging 21.6 points over his career with a career-high of 27.8 in 2019-2020.

-He was a first- and second-team All-American, Big East Player of the Year, two-time first-team All-Big East, received one second-team All-Big East nod and made the Big East All-Freshman team.
+He was a first- and second-team All-American, Big East Player of the Year, two-time first-team All-Big East, received one second-team All-Big East nod, and made the Big East All-Freshman team.

-Howard holds the top two scoring spots in a season at Marquette, with 851 points in 2019 and 806 in 2020.
+Howard holds the top two spots for scoring in a season at Marquette, with 851 points in 2019 and 806 in 2020.

 4. George Thompson